 I love recipes that take advantage of pantry staples and this one does just that!
-Roasted red peppers give it a rich and creamy texture while inexpensive sunflower seeds sub in for pine nuts.
-Best of all, this vegan twist on a classic pesto can be used in a multitude of different ways, making it a great option for meal prep.
+Roasted red peppers give it a rich and creamy texture while inexpensive sunflower seeds sub in for pine nuts to keep it nut free.
+Best of all, this vegan twist on a classic romesco sauce can be used in a multitude of different ways, making it a great option for meal prep.

 I highly suggest investing in a food processor or mini prep if you plan on meal prepping and making your own sauces, vinaigrettes, and dips from scratch.
 I have both, but use my full size processor 90% of the time.

 A blender is a great backup option.
 Blenders will give you a silky smooth texture, but with a sauce like this, you’ll want a little bit of chunkiness from the seeds.
 I’ve also found that if you’re making a small batch, there’s often not enough volume for a blender to do it’s job properly as many of the ingredients get trapped under the blades and don’t get fully incorporated.
 You don’t want that!

 The beauty of this recipe is that you simply add all of the ingredients to the food processor and pulse until they are incorporated.
 With the machine turned on, you will slowly drizzle in the olive oil to achieve that rich and creamy texture.

 Unlike a traditional pesto, this sauce uses much less olive oil since the roasted red peppers add a lot of moisture themselves.
 Plus, this romesco sauce without nuts is vegan and doesn’t contain any parmesan which would normally dry out the mixture and necessitate more oil.
 Not that I have anything against parmesan!

 Here are the ingredients you’ll need to make this dreamy sauce: